 Upon successful completion of this program, you will be eligible to apply to take the national certification exams required to work in this field.
 Technologists are certifies by the American Registry of Radiologic Technologist (ARRT).

 Approximately thirty students may be admitted each year to our Radiologic Technology program with the curriculum beginning in July.
-It is an eight-quarter, 23-month program, which upon graduation confers an Associate in Arts degree in Radiologic Technology.
+It is an eight-quarter, 23-month program, which upon graduation confers an Associate of Applied Science (AAS) degree in Radiologic Technology.

 Daytime classes are held on campus or at a local clinical facility.
 During the course of the program, you will gain extensive experience and acquire over 1,800 hours of clinical education at a local premier healthcare facility.